How to Execute Linux Commands on Remote System over SSH

 Many times we need to work with remote Linux systems.
 We login to the remote host, perform work and exit that session.
 Can we perform all these actions from local machine ?
 Yes, it’s possible and this tutorial demonstrates it with exhaustive examples.

 SSH allows us to execute command on remote machine without logging into that machine.
-In this tutorial we’ll discuss various ways to achieve this.
+Examples are shown below:

 Execute single command